Burn (Meek Mill song): Release and reception

-The song was released to digital download and streaming formats in the US as the second single for the album by Maybach and Warner Bros. on September 11, 2012.
-On October 30, "Burn" was included as the 15th and penultimate track on the deluxe version of Mill's debut studio album Dreams and Nightmares.
-The song was well-received by music critics, with general praise for the chemistry of Mill and Big Sean.
+The song was released for digital download and streaming formats in the US, as the second single for the album, by Maybach and Warner Bros. on September 11, 2012.
+On October 30, 2012, "Burn" was included as the 15th and penultimate track on the deluxe version of Mill's debut studio album Dreams and Nightmares.
+The song was well-received by music critics, with general praise for Mill and Big Sean's chemistry.
 Complex named the song the fifth best of 2012, with Insanul Ahmed promising that if you exercise on a treadmill while listening to it and "let that shit burn", you will quickly be in top shape.
-He said the instrumental's "ferocious energy" is matched by Mill and Big Sean, whose differences make them a powerful duo, with the latter being known for "humor and flash without much muscle" and the former for "grit and aggression" with a lack of wit; he concluded that their styles compliment each other.
-The magazine also listed Big Sean's feature as the third best guest verse of 2012; Ernest Baker and Andrew Martin wrote that it features the mixtape's best rapping with "Sean's witty rhymes" and concluded of his yacht lyrics: "Anchors aweigh!"
-AllHipHop's K1ng Eljay picked the song as the mixtape's best track, assuring that Big Sean outperforms Mill and brings it "to anthem-level heights".
-Jordan Sargent from Pitchfork considered if "Burn" is the best track, noting Big Sean's appearance as a standout and praising Mill for this collaboration.
+He said the instrumental's "ferocious energy" is matched by Mill and Big Sean, whose differences make them a powerful duo.
+Ahmed elaborated that Mill is known for "humor and flash without much muscle" and Big Sean for "grit and aggression" with a lack of wit; he concluded that their styles compliment each other.
+The magazine also listed Big Sean's feature as the third best guest verse of 2012; Ernest Baker and Andrew Martin wrote that it features the mixtape's best rapping with "Sean's witty rhymes", and concluded of his yacht lyrics: "Anchors aweigh!"
+AllHipHop's K1ng Eljay picked the song as the best track on Dreamchasers 2, assuring that Big Sean outperforms Mill and brings it "to anthem-level heights".
+Jordan Sargent from Pitchfork thought "Burn" may be the best track, noting Big Sean's appearance as a standout and praising Mill for this collaboration.
 Chris Yuscavage of Vibe stated it deserved to be first released on Dreams and Nightmares; he highlighted the blend of Mill's vocals and Jahlil Beats' "frantic, uptempo beats", and noted Big Sean "also keeps up well" as the rappers exchange lines that should create "some burn this summer".
 Writing for HotNewHipHop, Jon Godfrey declared that the song provides Mill's fans "a return to his relentless flow".
 Sargent identified the song as one of the "up-tempo bangers" that Mill had "made his name" on, believing it could have replaced one of the earlier songs on the album.

-Upon release as a single, "Burn" topped the US Billboard Bubbling Under Hot 100 Singles chart.
-The song earlier entered the US Hot R&B/Hip-Hop Songs chart at number 86 for the week of August 4, 2012, only appearing for a week.
+Upon release as a single, "Burn" topped the US Bubbling Under Hot 100 Singles chart, published by Billboard.
+The song earlier entered the US Hot R&B/Hip-Hop Songs chart at number 86 for the issue dated August 4, 2012, only appearing for a week.
 On May 6, 2019, "Burn" was awarded a gold certification by the Recording Industry Association of America (RIAA) for pushing 500,000 certified units in the US.